carbonjs/carbon-framework/README.md

 ### Helpers
 CarbonJS comes with few handy helpers which help you get started fast but you can also write your own.
 Helpers are accessible in both controllers and views.
 What they do is help you organize parts of code which you'd repeat over and over again or parts of code for which you'd like to separate certain logic.

-#### HeadLink helper
+**HeadLink helper**

-The `HeadLink` helper is used when you want to `link` HTML element to your view layouts or scripts.
+The `HeadLink` helper is used when you want to add `link` HTML element to your view layouts or scripts.
 Usually during the bootstraping of your application you'll define appropriate CSS stylesheet files that will style your application or maybe add a favicon.

 ```js
 var app = require("carbon-framework");